 One of Europe’s largest and heaviest mammals, the Eurasian (or European) brown bear can still be found in the mountainous regions of Spain.
-In the Pyrenees, along the French border, there are just a handful of bears (perhaps as few as 30) remaining, though thanks to conservation measures they are now on the increase.
+In the Pyrenees, along with the French border, there are just a handful of bears (perhaps as few as 30) remaining, though thanks to conservation measures they are now on the increase.
 But in the Cantabrian mountains of northern Spain, in the neighbouring provinces of Cantabria and Asturias, there are two populations of bears numbering about 250 individuals in total.
 Brown bears weigh between 85 and 200 kg, with the females being noticeably smaller and lighter than the males, and can reach two metres in length.
 Despite their large size, these are shy and elusive animals, so are rarely seen, except with the help of an expert guide.
 In the wild, brown bears live to about 25 years old.
 Check out which local wildlife specialists could show you a Eurasian Brown Bear here.

 Credit: Manuel A. González – More Than Birds

 The lammergeier – also known as the bearded vulture – is a very unusual bird of prey, being the only wild creature in the world that feeds almost entirely on bones.
 Found in the mountains of Europe and Asia, in Spain it is confined to the Pyrenees, where it can often be seen soaring high over crags in search of carrion.
-Along with its cousins the Egyptian, griffon and black vultures, the lammergeier also visits special ‘vulture feeding stations’, where meat and bones are put out to attract the birds, so that birders and photographers can get spectacular close-up views.
-In appearance this species looks more like a giant falcon than a vulture, with long, narrow wings, a long, wedge shaped tail and a distinctively feathered neck.
+Along with its cousins the Egyptian, griffon and black vultures, the lammergeier also visits special ‘vulture feeding stations’, where meat and bones are put out to attract the birds so that birders and photographers can get spectacular close-up views.
+In appearance, this species looks more like a giant falcon than a vulture, with long, narrow wings, a long, wedge-shaped tail and a distinctively feathered neck.
 Elsewhere it can be found across much of the highland regions of southern Europe and Asia, east to Tibet.
 Check out which local wildlife specialists could show you a Lammergeier here.

 Credit: Carles Oliver Dorado – Barcelona Birding Point